 The Norfolk & Norwich University Hospital NHS Foundation Trust (NNUH) is one of the busiest teaching trusts in England.
 We serve over 900,000 people across Norfolk, North Suffolk and surrounding areas for specialist services.
+In 2016/17 our 7,500 members of staff delivered 816,000 outpatient appointments, 90,000 day cases and 90,000 inpatient admissions from our two hospitals.

 - The Norfolk and Norwich University Hospital is located on the Norwich Research Park and serves the population of Norfolk and Norfolk Suffolk and further afield for specialist services.
 It opened in 2001 and is a 1,200 bed teaching hospital with state-of-the-art facilities.
 We provide a wide range of secondary and tertiary services, including Accident and Emergency.
-The Trust commemorated 250 years of a hospital in Norwich in 2021. - Cromer and District Hospital is located in Cromer on the North Norfolk coast and serves the North Norfolk population.
+The trust commemorated 250 years of a hospital in Norwich in 2021. - Cromer and District Hospital is located in Cromer on the North Norfolk coast and serves the North Norfolk population.
 It was redeveloped in 2012 to replace the 1930s-founded hospital.
 We provide a wide range of consultantled outpatient services, day case operations and a Minor Injuries Unit (MIU).
-The Trust commemorated 150 years of a hospital in Cromer in 2017/18.
+The trust is commemorated 150 years of a hospital in Cromer in 2017/18.